NathanEpstein/datakit/README.md

 // model.pts is an array of the estimated y for each element of x
 // model.pts = [1.5, 2, 2.5];

+// model.endPoints is an object with the coordinates of the boundary points
+// model.endPoints = { x1: 1, x2: 3, y1: 1.5, y2: 2.5 };

 ```